mrsalmon1976/playground-mistral-pgsql-rag/docs/mistral1 - embeddings.md

 	content text,               -- text content of the embedding embedding vector(1024)      -- the dimension of our embedding );

+CREATE EXTENSION vector;        -- enables the vector extension on your database
 ```

 Note that the `document_id` should really be a foreign key, but for purposes of the example it is just a text identifier that we will hard-code.

 # Using LangChain to split your text